From Source Properties to Strong-Field Tests: a multipronged analysis of GW250114 with an effective one-body model for generic orbits

 {\textbf{Signal's consistency with GR:}} We begin by assessing the consistency of the data with the \ac{gr} prediction using a modified residual analysis.
 The \ac{lvk} companion paper performed this test by subtracting the \emph{maximum-likelihood} waveform from the data and showing that the residual network \ac{snr} is compatible with the noise background with a Kolmogorov–Smirnov p-value of 0.34.
 Here we complement that study by performing a slightly different test: instead of subtracting a single waveform, we subtract the \emph{full ensemble} of posterior-supported quasi-spherical \TEOBResumSDali\ waveforms from the data.
 This approach avoids relying on the single maximum-likelihood waveform returned by an off-the-shelf stochastic sampler, which is not optimised to locate the true maximum log-likelihood point in high-dimensional parameter space~\citep{Speagle:2019ivv}.

 Figure~\ref{fig:residuals} shows the resulting whitened residuals, obtained by subtracting the whitened posterior waveforms from the whitened strain and comparing the distribution with a zero-mean univariate Gaussian.
 Across the posterior ensemble, the residuals are statistically indistinguishable from the expected coloured Gaussian noise.
-We measure Jensen–Shannon divergences of $0.088 \pm 0.003$ and Kolmogorov–Smirnov $p$-values of $0.23 \pm 0.24$, all satisfying $\mathrm{JSD} < 0.09$ and $p > 0.05$.
+We measure Jensen–Shannon divergences of $0.088 \pm 0.003$ and Kolmogorov-Smirnov $p$-values of $0.23 \pm 0.24$, all satisfying $\mathrm{JSD} < 8 \times 10^{-3}$ and $p > 0.05$.
 These \textit{show that the general-relativistic \TEOBResumSDali\ waveform model fully captures the gravitational-wave signal} and the remaining fluctuations are consistent with detector noise. \\

-Assuming that the dominant quadrupole $(\ell,m) = (2,\pm2)$ mode agree with \ac{gr}, we next test the subdominant $(4,\pm4)$ multipole under a quasi-circular signal hypothesis.~\footnote{As shown earlier, precessing and non-precessing configurations are statistically indistinguishable for this event, supporting the use of the simpler non-precessing analysis.
-Also, precession leads to significant power mixing between modes of fixed \(\ell\), indicating one needs to add these deviations in the co-precessing frame, which we don't.} Following~\citet{Puecher:2022sfm, Gupta:2025xxx}, we introduce a \emph{time-independent fractional amplitude deviation} $\delta h_{44}$ via \(|h_{44}| \ \rightarrow\ |h_{44}|\,(1+\delta h_{44})\), and constrain it directly from the data while enforcing $h_{\ell,-m} = (-1)^\ell h_{\ell m}^\ast$.
+Assuming that the dominant quadrupole $(\ell,m) = (2,\pm2)$ mode agrees with \ac{gr}, we next test the subdominant $(4,\pm4)$ multipole under a quasi-circular signal hypothesis.~\footnote{As shown earlier, precessing and non-precessing configurations are statistically indistinguishable for this event, supporting the use of the simpler non-precessing analysis.
+Also, precession leads to significant power mixing between modes of fixed \(\ell\), indicating one needs to add these deviations in the co-precessing frame, which we don't.} Following and extending~\citet{Puecher:2022sfm, Gupta:2025xxx}, we introduce a \emph{time-independent fractional mode deviation}, parameterised by an amplitude and a phase deviation via \( h_{44} \ \rightarrow\ h_{44}\,(1+\delta A_{44} e^{i \delta \phi_{44}})\), and constrain it directly from the data while enforcing $h_{\ell,-m} = (-1)^\ell h_{\ell m}^\ast$.
+Figure~\ref{fig:amplitude-deviations} shows the deviations posteriors, which are consistent with the \ac{gr} prediction of \( (1+\delta A_{44} e^{i \delta \phi_{44}}) = 1 \) at the 90\% credible level, though the amplitude posterior shows a long tail towards higher values and a shift of the peak away from the \ac{gr} expectation.
+To test the robustness of this finding, we perform two additional zero-noise simulations with a \event-like signal: \begin{inparaenum}[(i)] \item matched \TEOBResumSDali--\TEOBResumSDali\ recovery, and \item unmatched \texttt{NRSur7dq4}--\TEOBResumSDali\ recovery. \end{inparaenum} The former yields a unimodal posterior peaked at the \ac{gr} value, while the latter reproduces the shift in in peak amplitude deviation similar to that observed in the event analysis.
+This suggests that waveform systematics are responsible for this feature. \emph{To our knowledge, this is one of the first attempts to directly test the subdominant $(4,\pm4)$ multipole's amplitude consistency with \ac{gr} in a \ac{bbh} signal.} \\